 Following this, I decided I had to do something about this terrifying fear.
 What I discovered, was that my fear of flying was somehow a consequence of 6 school friends dying in a DC4 plane crash back in 1967.
 To make a long story short, I eventually overcame my fear through a form of hypnotic autosuggestion.
 Over time I began to enjoy flying and a good friend bought me a flying lesson for my 50th birthday.
 My first flight, in a Piper Warrior, took place on 17 May 2000.
-I enjoyed it so much that I decided to go for My PPL (private pilots licence).
+I enjoyed it so much that I decided to go for My PPL (private pilot's licence).
 Around this time I also qualified as a hypnotherapist.
 And over the coming years, I discovered parallels between the significance of my flying experience and the way I approach therapy and how I manage my life!

 In addition to the pre-flight checks, I would also do a flight plan.
 This involved drawing the route on the chart and marking off waypoints on the chart (ground reference points) and the expected time to reach them.
 The final preparation for the plan took place just ahead of the flight itself, which was the direction and strength (velocity/speed) of the wind.
 Once everything is in place, I could take off on my journey.
-While the final outcome of any journey is not known, the flight plan and checks give you the confidence to believe it will end as planned.
-And, we always had a Plan B!
+While the outcome of any journey is not known, the flight plan and checks give you the confidence to believe it will end as planned.
+And, I always had a Plan B!

 Throughout the flight, I am constantly monitoring the fight's progress against the plan.
 This involved checking the instruments, fuel, DI (gyrocompass), engine systems and pressures etc. and checking the chart progress against the ground.
 One of the difficulties of navigation, however, is that everything on the chart is on the ground, but not everything on the ground is on the chart!
-As you reach your expected waypoint you ask the question “does this look right”?
+As you reach your expected waypoint you ask the question “Does this look right”?
 And it is in this aspect of flying that the significance of piloting parallels life.
 You see in life we need a plan.
 We need to know that the vehicle (our brain/mind/body) is in good working order.
 We need to know that it has enough fuel to last the journey.
 We need to know that the journey has an endpoint and we need a plan (B) in case we get lost or have an emergency!
 In flying, we always know that the wind can change and any change in wind changes the direction of the plane.
-Diligent piloting and planning allow you to notice this change because any change of wind direction has an equivalent change in direction over the ground.
+Diligent piloting and planning allow you to notice this change because any change in wind direction has an equivalent change in direction over the ground.
 For example, if the wind increases from your left you will be blown to the right of the track and visa versa.
 However, fortunately, there is a simple procedure to correct that error and get back on track.

 Very often in life, I see people embark on the journey of life without a plan.
-They often have no knowledge of where they are, and little by way of how they got there; but somehow claim they know where they are going.
+They usually have no knowledge of where they are and little by way of how they got there, but somehow claim they know where they are going.
 The sad reality is, that they can and very often do - get blown off course.
 They do not have waypoints and so very often don’t even know they are lost!
 Even those that have a plan often don’t know, until it's too late, that their plan has gone woefully wrong and they're way off track.
 Life didn’t quite work out how they thought it would!
 Essentially, we can all benefit from a plan to help guide us through the journey called life.
-We need to know where we are (the start point), and how we got there may be of immense help too!
+We need to know where we are (the starting point), and how we got there may be of immense help too!
 We need to know where we are going (the endpoint, or a series of them for each stage/goal of life).
-We also need to anticipate what we may encounter along the way, e.g. markers, interim destinations, changes in the wind, which can be good or bad.
+We also need to anticipate what we may encounter along the way, e.g. markers, interim destinations, and changes in the wind, which can be good or bad.
 From this information, we know how we are progressing, whether we are on track, on time, early or late etc.

 So, all in all, I see a lot of advantages to preparing for life as if we were the plane and life was the flight.
-And ironically, even those people who are perpetually late for everything; somehow seem to catch their flight?
+And ironically, even those people who are perpetually late for everything; somehow seem to catch their flight.